 How to Change Hardware on a Dresser

-There are two main ways for changing the hardware on a dresser.
-You can update the old dresser hardware with new knobs.
+There are two main ways of changing the hardware on a dresser.
+You can update the old one with new knobs.
+OR you can paint it.
+You can go right to the painting dresser hardware part of the post here.

 Click here to subscribe